-AICL defines liquidity risk as "the risk stemming from the lack of marketability of an investment that cannot be bought or sold quickly enough to prevent or minimize a loss".
-AICL recognises that liquidity is more appropriately defined in terms of a minimum buffer of liquidity maintained, rather than PBT.
+AICL defines liquidity risk as "the risk stemming from the lack of marketability of an investment that cannot be bought or sold quickly enough to prevent or minimise a loss".
+AICL recognises that liquidity is more appropriately defined in terms of a minimum buffer of liquidity maintained, rather than Profit Before Taxation.

 AICL's appetite for liquidity risk remains low and free cash, liquid assets and committed borrowing facilities for use anywhere within AICL of not less than £10 million are always maintained.
-This minimum level of liquidity is kept under review to ensure it remains sufficient to the current and expected liquidity needs of the business.
+This minimum level of liquidity is kept under review to ensure it remains sufficient to the current and expected liquidity needs of the business and subsequent actions are being put into place with immediate effect to ensure the £10 million limit continues to remain sufficient and is adhered to.

-In practice, liquidity levels significantly exceed this minimum requirement.
-13% of the portfolio is immediately available cash with a further 74% invested in corporate and government fixed income debt for which active markets exist allowing them to be sold ahead of maturity.
+In practice, liquidity levels remain very high. c.8% of the portfolio is immediately available cash with a further 81% invested in corporate and government fixed income debt for which active markets exist allowing them to be sold ahead of maturity.